michaleb/CarND-Kidnapped-Vehicle-Project/README.md

 ```

-Once the closest landmark is determined for each particle its weight is updated using the Multi-variate Gaussian function.
-The weight assigned to the particle is inversely proportional to the distance between oberved and predicted landmark.
+Once the closest landmark was determined for each particle its weight was updated using the multi-variate Gaussian distribution.
+The weights assigned to the particle are inversely proportional to the distance between the oberved and closest predicted landmark.

 ```cpp